Auckland's multimillion-dollar summer: Events will inject tens of millions into economy

 The agency is also investing in a handful of events such as Splore Music and Arts Festival, Hockey Pro League, and several events on New Year's Eve in central Auckland.

-These include the Wonder Garden Festival in Silo Park, Vector Lights Harbour Bridge Show and SkyCity fireworks and entertainment.
+These include the Wonder Garden Festival in Silo Park and Vector Lights Harbour Bridge Show.

 Ateed's head of major events, Stuart Turner, said the idea was to make Auckland a summer destination, rather than the spot everyone ditches for the beach.